 The timing factor particularly is going to throw any unprepared person for a loop.
 Until one is more sure of their footing, they will tend to second-guess and double-check everything that they are doing.
 That’s just human nature, but in the context of a timed test, it is an instinct that must be overcome with practice.

 How you would do if you attempted the test with zero preparation actually tells you pretty little about where you will end up.
 I didn’t take a cold diagnostic, but if I had I’m guessing I would have landed in the high 140s to mid 150s range.
-Josh did take a diagnostic and landed in there as well, wildly far away from where he ended up on test day.
+Josh took a cold diagnostic lsat and landed in that range as well, wildly far away from the 177 he ended up on test day.

 All this adds up to mean that taking the test with no preparation isn’t even a good way to tell if you are an “LSAT prodigy” or not.
 I would hazard that a big predictor of how one does under such conditions is simply whether the person has or hasn’t recently done any test with similar elements, such as the GRE, GMAT, or MCAT.